-I grew up in western Pennsylvania, a paradoxical place of farmlands and forests, quarries and strip mines.
-Scholarships enabled me to earn degrees from Smith College and Stanford Law School, and I relocated to Northern California where I live now.
-After years of private practice followed by years of advocacy for kids with autism, I left law to pursue my writing.
-The year I turned 50, I went back to school, earning an MFA in poetry from Warren Wilson in January 2010.
+I grew up in rust belt Pennsylvania, a paradoxical place of farmlands and factories, mountains and strip mines.
+My twin brother and I were first-generation college, and I graduated from Smith College and Stanford Law School.
+After several decades in Northern California spent raising children and advocating for students with learning challenges, I left law to pursue writing, earning an MFA in poetry from Warren Wilson in 2010.

-Paradise Drive won the 2015 Press 53 Prize for Poetry and was widely reviewed in venues including the Times Literary Supplement, San Francisco Chronicle, Philadelphia Inquirer, Huffington Post, and journals including Georgia Review, Harvard Review, Hudson Review, Pleiades, Poet Lore, and Smartish Pace.
-My first full length book, All That Gorgeous Pitiless Song won the Many Mountains Moving Book Prize and was released in 2010, the same year that God, Seed: Poetry & Art About the Natural World won the Foreword Review Book of the Year Award for Poetry.
-Mom’s Canoe and Dark Card, recipients of the Robert Phillips Chapbook Poetry Prize in consecutive years, were released by Texas Review Press in 2008 and 2009.
+My seventh book of poetry, ONLY, is forthcoming from Four Way Books in 2022.
+The Unexploded Ordnance Bin won the Swan Scythe Poetry Chapbook Award.
+A book of sonnets, Paradise Drive, won the 2015 Press 53 Award for Poetry and was reviewed in the Times Literary Supplement, Georgia Review, Harvard Review, Hudson Review, and others.
+All That Gorgeous Pitiless Song won the Many Mountains Moving Book Prize in 2010, the same year a collaboration with artist Lorna Stevens, God, Seed: Poetry & Art About the Natural World, won the Foreword Book of the Year Award for Poetry.
+Mom’s Canoe and Dark Card, consecutive recipients of the Robert Phillips Chapbook Poetry Prize, were released by Texas Review Press in 2008 and 2009.